priscng/GA-projects/project_1/README.md

 ### Key Findings

 - There is an increase in the number of states that has 100% SAT participation rate since 2018 with Midwest region showing a better performance in 2019.
-This can be attributed due to growth of SAT School Day, a program where students take the SAT in their own school on a weekday, rather than taking it on a Saturday in a different school than the one they attend and benefits of the fee wavier ([source](https://www.edweek.org/teaching-learning/sat-scores-rise-as-number-of-test-takers-tops-2-million/2018/10))
+This can be attributed due to growth of SAT School Day, a program where students take the SAT in their own school on a weekday, rather than taking it on a Saturday in a different school than the one they attend and benefits of the fee wavier ([source](https://www.edweek.org/teaching-learning/sat-scores-rise-as-number-of-test-takers-tops-2-million/2018/10)).

 - In general, ACT participation rate is observed to better than SAT participation rate.
 There are more states with 100% participation rate for ACT.
 ACT seems to be a preferred choice as more states made it mandatory and provide for the students.

-- Northeast region fares better in SAT while South and Midwest regions seem to fares in ACT than the other 3 regions.
-West region has a relatively balanced number of students taking either ACT or SAT.
+- Northeast region fares better in SAT while Midwest, South and West regions seem to fares in ACT than the other 3 regions.

 - In general, states with higher participation rate tends to score lower in the test while those with lower participation rate have a better score.
 However, this does not means the the state has the mostly the top performing students it is a small representative of students taking the test.

 - The relationship for each test has a strong correlation year by year.
 This implies state that has done well this year is likely to do well again in the next year.
 This correlation is stronger for the ACT test as the scores are relatively similarly across the years.

 - The participation rate and score is inversely related.
 A higher participation rate has a lower score while lower participation rate has a higher score.

+- Colorado and Illinois are two examples where their participation rate improved tremendously when both states implemented compulsory SAT test.

 ### Conclusions